realcopacetic/skin.copacetic/README.md

 ### Changelog
 ---
+**1.3.9**
+- Updated more widget paths with URL-encoded strings from script.copacetic.helper

 **1.3.8**
 - Updated widget paths with url_encoded strings from script.copacetic.helper to enable xsp filtering when titles have special characters
 - Videoosd next button now does bigskipforward if no chapters or playlist are present